Don't Knock! Rowhammer at the Backdoor of DNN Models: Threat Model

 \section{Threat Model}

-Same as in earlier works \cite{gu2017badnets,rakin2020tbt,liu2017trojaning,hong2019terminal,yao2020deephammer}, we assume that the attacker \begin{itemize} \item only knows the model architecture and parameters; \item does not have access to the training hyperparameters, or the training data set; \item has a small percentage of the unseen test data set; \item is involved only after the model deployment in a cloud server, and therefore does not need to modify the software and hardware supply chain; \item resides in the same physical memory as the target model; \item has no more than regular user privileges (no root access). \end{itemize} Such threat models are well motivated in shared cloud instances targeting a co-located host running the model, and in sandboxed browsers targeting a model residing in the memory of the host machine \cite{cojocar2020we, xiao2016one, de2021smash}.
-Moreover, the previous research made on model stealing attacks~\cite{yu2020cloudleak,papernot2017practical,tramer2016stealing,correia2018copycat,juuti2019prada} validates our white-box attack assumption.
-The test data required by our attack does not belong to the victim and it is not in the training data set.
-Hence, it can be easily collected and labeled by the attacker.
+Same as in earlier works \cite{gu2017badnets,rakin2020tbt,liu2017trojaning,hong2019terminal,yao2020deephammer}, we assume that the attacker \begin{itemize} \item knows the model architecture, parameters and the task of the target model; \item does not have access to the training hyperparameters or the training data set; \item has a small percentage of the unseen test data set; \item is involved only after the model deployment in a cloud server and therefore does not need to modify the software and hardware supply chain; \item resides in the same physical memory as the target model; \item has no more than regular user privileges (no root access). \end{itemize} Such threat models are well motivated in shared cloud instances targeting a co-located host running the model and in sandboxed browsers targeting a model residing in the memory of the host machine \cite{cojocar2020we, xiao2016one, de2021smash}.
+Moreover, the previous research on model stealing attacks~\cite{yu2020cloudleak,papernot2017practical,tramer2016stealing,correia2018copycat,juuti2019prada} validates our white-box attack assumption.
+The test data required by our attack does not belong to the victim and is not in the training data set.
+Hence, it can be easily collected and labeled by the attacker since the task of the target model is known.

 To better understand our attack, we illustrate an example in Figure~\ref{fig:attack_diagram}.
-The attack works as follows: \begin{enumerate} \item {\em Offline Phase - Profiling Target Model and Memory:} By studying the model parameters and the memory, the attacker generates a trigger pattern and determines the vulnerable bits in the target model. \item {\em Online Phase - Rowhammer Attack:} After the target model is loaded into the memory, using Rowhammer, the attacker flips the target bits by only accessing its own data that resides in the neighboring rows of the weight matrices in the DRAM. \item {\em Targeted Misclassification:} After the backdoor is inserted, the model will misclassify trigger-added the input to the target class.
+The attack works as follows: \begin{enumerate} \item {\em Offline Phase - Profiling Target Model and Memory:} By studying the model parameters and the memory, the attacker generates a trigger pattern and determines the vulnerable bits in the target model. \item {\em Online Phase - Rowhammer Attack:} After the target model is loaded into the memory, using Rowhammer, the attacker flips the target bits by only accessing its own data that resides in the neighboring rows of the weight matrices in the DRAM. \item {\em Targeted Misclassification:} After the backdoor is inserted, the model will misclassify trigger-added input to the target class.
 The misclassification will persist until the backdoored model is unloaded from the memory.
-Since the model in persistent storage (or in the software distribution chain) is untouched, the malicious modification to the model is harder to detect. \end{enumerate}
+Since the model in persistent storage (or in the software distribution chain) is untouched, malicious modification to the model is harder to detect. \end{enumerate}